Drowning and SWIMMING POOL Accidents

 If your child was severely injured or died in a tragic swimming pool incident, it may have been caused by a code violation.
 If so, you should prosecute a claim against the code violator to force compliance so another child is not injured or killed.
 The careless exposure of children to significant risk should not be tolerated by anyone, especially after the occurrence of a tragedy.

 While life may never fully return to normal, it is possible to get compensation for your child’s injuries and medical care, if needed, which can help you both move forward with your lives.
-At the Traut Firm, Jim and Eric can help you receive compensation for any pool related injuries such as drowning, brain injury, and fractures caused by:
+At the Traut Firm, James and Eric can help you receive compensation for any pool related injuries such as drowning, brain injury, and fractures caused by:

 - Missing gates and fences